Suhas-S63/Chess_Engine_Python/README.md

      - chess: For chess rules and AI logic, which also supports the `chess.polyglot` module for opening books ([chess Documentation](https://pypi.org/project/chess/))

 4. **Opening Book File**:
-   - The AI relies on an opening book file, `Cerebellum3Merge.bin`, which is not included in the repository due to size.
+   - The AI relies on an opening book file, `Cerebellum3Merge.bin` or `komodo.bin`, which is not included in the repository due to size (except for `komodo.bin`).
 Users must download this file from a reliable source and place it in the root directory.
 This step is crucial for early-game AI performance, as it uses the file for informed move selection.

-## Comprehensive Usage Instructions
+## Usage Instructions

 1. **Running the Game**:
-   - Users execute the game by running:
+   - Execute the game by running:
      ```bash
      python ChessMain.py
      ```